 The victory for second-placed Roma keeps Juventus within sight at the top of the table, while Livorno's fifth-straight defeat sees them remain four points adrift of Serie A safety and rooted to 19th.

 Attilio Perotti's first game in charge in his promoted role of head coach turned sour in less than six minutes.

 Destro, fully integrated back into the Roma side after his long spell out injured earlier this season, converted Ljajic's fizzing cross, though it deflected off Gervinho who was evidently offside when the ball was played across goal.

-The home team kept the pressure piled on.
-Daniele De Rossi slid in an incisive through ball for Destro, but Bardi came off his line to deny the forward a second goal.
+The hosts kept the pressure piled on.
+Daniele De Rossi slid in an incisive through-ball for Destro, but Bardi came off his line to deny the forward a second goal.

-Bardi was again the savior with 30 minutes gone as Gervinho's strike from 10 yards was saved by the Livorno shot-stopper after Miralem Pjanic's fine pass for the Ivorian.
+Bardi was again the saviour with 30 minutes gone as Gervinho's strike from 10 yards was saved by the Livorno shot-stopper after Miralem Pjanic's fine pass for the Ivorian.

 But in the 36th minute Bardi could not hold back the floodgates any longer.
 Dodo's deft chip over the goalkeeper to the left of the goal was whacked in with venom by Strootman to double the lead.

 Vasilis Torosidis' first-time cross should have been converted into a third Roma goal but Gervinho - who put in a vibrant performance at the Stadio Olimpico - somehow nodded it wide unmarked six yards from goal.

 Garcia's men thought they had scored a third on the brink of half-time but the goal was correctly ruled out as Leandro Castan - offside when Destro fired in - was blocking Bardi's view as he hopped over the goal-bound ball.